How do you define the leadership characteristics of great leaders?

 4. Stay Accountable

 If you can’t rely on someone to keep to their word, then how can you follow them?
 Without accountability, there is no chance of leadership.
-We are human and people do make mistakes, so we can expect leaders to make mistakes at times also.
-The difference is that leaders who can be accountable for those mistakes and admit when they are wrong will earn the respect and lasting loyalty of their employees and followers.
+We are human, and people do make mistakes, so we can expect leaders to make mistakes at times, also.
+The difference is that leaders who can be accountable for those mistakes and admit when they are wrong will earn respect and lasting loyalty from their employees and followers.

 5. The Ability to Inspire

 Anyone can stand in front of a crowd and put words together, but we don’t want the professor who put us all to sleep with his lectures as a public speaker, do we?
 We want to be motivated when we leave the room to take our job to the next level with a new sense of passion.